boesiii/synccomposerwithmap/README.txt

 This plugin will install a new button on the Plugin toolbar.
-When you click the button, the plugin will grab the current map canvas extents and scale and will synchronize those values with the first map found in composer.
+When you click the button, the plugin will grab the current map canvas extents and scale and will synchronize those values with the first map found  -in composer.